 Raiders vs. Packers Injury Report — Week 5

-For their matchup against the Green Bay Packers (2-2) at Allegiant Stadium on Monday, October 9 at 8:15 PM , the Las Vegas Raiders (1-3) have eight players on the injury report.
+The Las Vegas Raiders' (1-3) injury report heading into their game against the Green Bay Packers (2-2) currently features eight players.
+The matchup kicks at 8:15 PM on Monday, October 9 from Allegiant Stadium.

-The Raiders head into this matchup after a 24-17 loss to the Los Angeles Chargers in their last game.
+The Raiders enter this matchup following a 24-17 loss to the Los Angeles Chargers in their most recent game.

-The Packers are coming off of a loss to the Detroit Lions by the score of 34-20.
+The Packers' last game was a 34-20 loss to the Detroit Lions.

 Watch the NFL this season on Fubo!